EduardoVeri/Compilador/README.md

 - **Analysis Phase**: Completed as a final project for the **Compilers course (2022)**, supervised by Prof. Dr. Luis Augusto Martins Pereira.
 - **Synthesis Phase**: Developed as the final project for the **Compilers Laboratory course (2023)**, supervised by Prof. Dra.
 Thaina Aparecida Azevedo Tosta.

 ---

+## 📚 Project Report

+A detailed project report is available in the `docs` folder.
+This report includes comprehensive documentation about the compiler's architecture, the methodologies employed, experimental results, and analysis of the implementation process.
+Available in Portuguese (PT-BR) only.

+📖 Click [here](./docs/report-LabComp.pdf) to access the report.

+---